beshkenadze/typographic-bank-card/README.md

 # typographic-bank-card

-  Micro module for bank-card format
+  A micro module for a bank-card format

 ## Status